-Touchable UI elements have a value of 48 DP units and the spacing between each of these elements is 8 dp.
+Touchable UI elements have a value of 48 DP units, and the spacing between each of these elements is 8 dp.

 The range of Screens Applicable

-What Android team did is that they looked at the different screens available and created 6 logical density buckets to group the different screen densities.
+What the Android team did is that they looked at the different screens available and created 6 logical density buckets to group the different screen densities.
 There will list only 5, because 1 one of them, the low-density bucket (~120 DPI) is not very common anymore: mdpi (medium)~160dpi; hdpi (high)~240 dpi; xhdpi (extra-high)~320 dpi; xxhdpi( extra-extra-high)~480 dpi; xxxhdpi (extra-extra-extra-high)~640 dpi.
-The unified sizes and densities involve a baseline configuration that includes of normal size and mdpi (medium) density.
+The unified sizes and densities involve a baseline configuration that includes normal size and mdpi (medium) density.

 As you go through designing for different UIs in multiple screens, you will find that each design requires a minimum amount of space.
 So, each generalized set requires a minimum resolution that is well marked by the system.
-These minimum sizes are also in dp units in order to exclude any trouble while changing in screen density.
+These minimum sizes are also in dp units to exclude any trouble while changing in screen density.

 - Xlarge screens are minimum 960dp x 720dp